Delaware County Community College: Early years

 The origin of DCCC can be traced back to 1963, when Pennsylvania legislature permitted the establishment of state community colleges through the Community College Act of 1963.

 In 1964, when the Delaware County Council for Higher Education was formed, Delaware County residents were presented with a survey, the results of which showed they wanted a community college in the area.
 The council subsequently assigned a task force to identify a permanent location for the college.
 Simultaneously, Delaware County commissioners were supporting the potential expansion of Pennsylvania State University (PSU) into the area.
 Despite the debate over which school would have a presence in Delaware County, Pennsylvania's board of education approved the establishment of DCCC in January 1967.
 (That year, Penn State Brandywine was established in Delaware County as an extension of PSU).

 Although DCCC was officially founded on March 1, 1967, it did not yet have its own facility.
 Under the leadership of DCCC's first president Dr. Douglas F. Libby Jr., classes commenced in September at Ridley Township High School with 307 students enrolled.
 Once DCCC had an established board of trustees, a committee was appointed to continue searching for a permanent site for the college.

 By 1968, additional DCCC classes were temporarily being held at the Fair Acres Delaware County Institution District and the Dante School, a former orphanage in Concordville, Pennsylvania.
 After delays caused by legal disputes over building a permanent facility in Delaware County, DCCC entered into an agreement of sale with the heirs to the Gideon Stull estate in May 1968.
 Following the agreement, DCCC submitted an application to the Marple Township Planning Commission and Zoning Board requesting exception from residential zoning.
 Upon denial of its request, DCCC appealed the board's decision, which led to a Pennsylvania Supreme Court ruling in DCCC's favor in July 1969.
 That same month, DCCC officially closed on the Gideon Stull estate for approximately $1.25 million.

 By 1974, the $18.5 million Academic Building and Learning Support Building were fully constructed.
 DCCC's Marple Campus was dedicated in November.

+In 2026, the college laid off over 50 employees.